-up.time can display the performance and availability statistics for the systems that you are monitoring in a graph.
+Uptime Infrastructure Monitor can display the performance and availability statistics for the systems that you are monitoring in a graph.
 You can use the graphs to collect and display information for Elements, services, and configurations.

 You have different graphing options depending on the operating system that is running on a host.
-The metrics that up time agents capture and return to the Monitoring Station differ from operating system to operating system.
+The metrics that Uptime Infrastructure Monitor agents capture and return to the Monitoring Station differ from operating system to operating system.